datastx/FeatherFlow/README.md

 2. Integration tests should be directly in the `tests/` directory (not in `tests/src/`)

 If your tests aren't running, ensure they follow this structure.

+## Additional Make Targets

+Run `make help` to see all available make targets with descriptions.